mizrael/davidguida.net/src/_posts/2020-07-31-blazor-gamedev-part-6-mouse-input.md

                 : DefaultSpeed;
 }</pre>

-We&#8217;ll simply render a <a aria-label="undefined (opens in a new tab)" href="https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection" target="_blank" rel="noreferrer noopener">bounding box</a> if the mouse is hovering our logo and zero out the speed if we&#8217;re clicking.
+We'll simply render a <a aria-label="undefined (opens in a new tab)" href="https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection" target="_blank" rel="noreferrer noopener">bounding box</a> if the mouse is hovering our logo and zero out the speed if we're clicking.

-That&#8217;s all for today! <a href="https://www.davidguida.net/blazor-gamedev-part-7-animations/" target="_blank" rel="noreferrer noopener">Next time </a>we&#8217;ll see how we can display some nice animations using spritesheets.
+That's all for today! <a href="https://www.davidguida.net/blazor-gamedev-part-7-animations/" target="_blank" rel="noreferrer noopener">Next time </a>we'll see how we can display some nice animations using spritesheets.
 Stay tuned!

 <div class="post-details-footer-widgets">
 </div>